Noyan

-Noyan (pl. noyad), or Toyon, was a Central Asian title of authority which was used to refer to civil-military leaders of noble ancestry in the Central Asian Khanates with origins in Noyon, which was used as a title of authority in the Chagatai Khanate of the Mongol Empire.
-In modern times, Noyan is used as a given name or surname in Asia and throughout Central Asia meaning "the lord", "the prince", "the protector", "the commander-in-chief".
+Noyan (from Classical Mongolian 'lord, master') was a title of authority, which was used to refer to civil-military leaders of noble ancestry in the Central Asian khanates.
+The title was originally used as a title of authority in the Mongol Empire.
+In modern times, it is used as a given name or surname in Asia.

 Pre-Genghisid period

 Initially, Noyan was a title for chieftains of Mongolian nomad communities.